Academic Catalog 2025-2026

 SOWK 300 - Crisis Intervention

-This course focuses on practice skills to effectively recognize and intervene in crises.
-This course examines factors influencing the development of crises, identification of potential crises and use of de-escalation skills.
-This course will focus on developing effective crisis intervention skills and techniques for a variety of crisis situations.
+This course focuses on social work practice skills to effectively recognize and intervene in crisis situations.
+It examines factors influencing the development of crises, the identification of potential crises, and the use of de-escalation skills.
+The course will focus on developing effective crisis intervention skills and techniques for a variety of crisis situations with diverse populations.

 Credits: 3